mvainre/PraxisColour/Readme.md

 Readme
 ================
 Maris Vainre
-08/06/2020
+27/03/2021

 # About PraxisColour

-This is a R package to employ the unofficial [Praxis Centre for Policy Studies](http://www.praxis.ee/en/) colour palette.
+This is a R package to employ the now almost-official [Praxis Centre for Policy Studies](http://www.praxis.ee/en/) colour palette.
 The package was created based on [Alex Quent’s MRColour](https://github.com/JAQuent/MRColour) and [Drsimonj’s blog post](https://drsimonj.svbtle.com/creating-corporate-colour-palettes-for-ggplot2).